-- Child Care:Based on actual expenses while school is in session.
+- Child Care, if considered in your Cost of Attendance, will be based on actual expenses while school is in session.

-- Budgets may be adjusted for documented extraordinary circumstances.
+- Cost of Attendance may be adjusted for documented extraordinary circumstances.

 - All fees and tuition are subject to change without notice.

-Financial aid must be used only for approved educational expenses at Saddleback College during the enrollment period.
-Approved allowances that are included in the standard financial aid budget include “direct” costs such as tuition, mandatory fees and books.
-Other costs that may be considered are “indirect” costs such as room and board (rent, food, utilities, household supplies), transportation (bus fare, gas, emergency vehicle repairs), and personal/miscellaneous.
-Pre-existing debts and conditions will not be considered as an expense.
+Financial aid can be used only for educationally related expenses while attending Saddleback College.
+This includes "direct" expenses such as tuition, mandatory fees, and books.
+Other expenses included "indirect" expenses such as room and board (rent, food, utilities, household supplies), transportation (bus fare, gas, emergency vehicle repairs), and personal/miscellaneous.

 Financial aid is available to assist eligible students by minimizing the financial burden of attending college.
-It is intended to assist, NOT REPLACE, resources needed to meet the cost of education.
-It is intended to pay for expenses that are incurred as a result of going to college and not intended to pay for day-to-day living expenses.
+It is intended to pay for expenses that are incurred as a result of going to college.

 For information on how to establish a budget and how to manage your finances effectively click here.

-Financial aid funds MAY not be available at the beginning of each semester due to grade posting and/or processing timeline to determine student’s eligibility.
-Students are encouraged to be prepared to pay from their own resources books & supplies.
+NOTE: Financial aid funds MAY not be available at the beginning of each semester due to grade posting and/or processing timeline to determine student’s eligibility.
+Students are encouraged to be prepared to pay from their own resources books and supplies.